data61/PSL/README.md

 ![Screenshot](./image/screen_shot_import.png)

 If you find it difficult to install our tool, please refer to [the Isabelle System Manual](https://isabelle.in.tum.de/doc/system.pdf).
-Alternatively, you can just send an email to Yutaka at Yutaka.Nagashima(at)cvut.cz.
+Alternatively, you can just send an email to Yutaka at **united.reasoning+gmail.com (reaplace + with @)**.

 ## Hints
 PSL's runtime tactic generation can result in a large number of messages in Isabelle/jEdit's output panel.